terraform-docs/gh-actions/README.md

 - `inject`

-  Instead of replacing the `output-file`, this will inject the generated documentation into the existing file between the predefined delimeters: `<!--- BEGIN_TF_DOCS --->` and `<!--- END_TF_DOCS --->`.
-If the file exists but does not contain the delimeters, the action will fail for the given module.
+  Instead of replacing the `output-file`, this will inject the generated documentation into the existing file between the predefined delimeters: `<!-- BEGIN_TF_DOCS -->` and `<!-- END_TF_DOCS -->`.
+If the file exists but does not contain the delimeters, the action will append the generated content at the end of `output-file`.
 If the file doesn't exist, it will create it using the value template which MUST have the delimeters.

 #### Auto commit changes